tonofshell/covid-mobility-analysis/README.md

-# covid-mobility-analysis
+# COVID-19 Mobility Analysis
-An analysis Google location data of personal mobility during the COVID-19 pandemic
+An analysis of Google location data of personal mobility during the COVID-19 pandemic